-- (ii) makes an assignment for benefit of its creditors; - (iii) admits in writing its inability to pay its debts generally as they become due; - (iv) is adjudicated as bankrupt or insolvent; or - (v) fails to complete construction on the Market Rate Apartments.
+- (ii) makes an assignment for benefit of its creditors; - (iii) admits in writing its inability to pay its debts generally as they become due; or - (iv) is adjudicated as bankrupt or insolvent.

 Section 9.2.
 Remedies on Default.

 (a) Whenever any Event of Default referred to in Section 9.1 hereof occurs, the non-defaulting party may exercise its rights under this Section 9.2 after providing thirty (30) days' written notice to the defaulting party of the Event of Default, but only if the Event of Default has not been cured within said thirty (30) days or, if the Event of Default is by its nature incurable within thirty (30) days, the defaulting party does not provide assurances reasonably satisfactory to the non-defaulting party that the Event of Default will be cured and will be cured as soon as reasonably possible.
 The Authority agrees that it will provide notice and an opportunity to cure any Event of Default to the Tax Credit Investor and that it will accept such cure as though it was made by the Developer.